Optimox/HubMap/README.md

 You can read more about our solution [here](https://www.kaggle.com/theoviel/hubmap-final-methodology-submission/).
 A more concise write-up is also available [here](https://www.kaggle.com/c/hubmap-kidney-segmentation/discussion/238024).

+The `main` branch contains a cleaned and simplified version of our pipeline, that is enough to reproduce our solution.

 ## How to use the repository